 - In the Union Budget 2021, the Ministry of AYUSH was allocated Rs.
 2,970 crore (US$ 407.84 million), up from Rs.
 2,122 crore (US$ 291.39 million).

 India is a land full of opportunities for players in the medical devices industry.
 The country has also become one of the leading destinations for high-end diagnostic services with tremendous capital investment for advanced diagnostic facilities, thus catering to a greater proportion of population.
 Besides, Indian medical service consumers have become more conscious towards their healthcare upkeep.

 Indian healthcare sector is much diversified and is full of opportunities in every segment, which includes providers, payers, and medical technology.
 With the increase in the competition, businesses are looking to explore for the latest dynamics and trends which will have positive impact on their business.
 The hospital industry in India is forecast to increase to Rs.
 8.6 trillion (US$ 132.84 billion) by FY22 from Rs.
 4 trillion (US$ 61.79 billion) in FY17 at a CAGR of 16–17%.

 The Government of India is planning to increase public health spending to 2.5% of the country's GDP by 2025.

 India's competitive advantage also lies in the increased success rate of Indian companies in getting Abbreviated New Drug Application (ANDA) approvals.
 India also offers vast opportunities in R&D as well as medical tourism.
 To sum up, there are vast opportunities for investment in healthcare infrastructure in both urban and rural India.

-Note: Conversion rate used in April 2020, Rs 1 = US$ 0.013123
+Note: Conversion rate used for September 2021 is Rs.
+1 = US$ 0.01371

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.